Dr Mohammad Amirhosseini

 Areas Of Interest

-Dr Amirhosseini's research interests and expertise include, but are not limited to, applications of AI and Machine Learning in different areas such as:
+Dr Amirhosseini's research interests and expertise include applications of AI and Machine Learning in different areas such as:

 - Psychology